hbourget/hbourget/README.md

 ### Hello 👋

-- 🏛️ My name is Hugo Bourget and I am currently working for the Municipality of Lyon 🇫🇷.
+- 🏛️ My name is Hugo Bourget 🇫🇷.

 - 📖 I’m enrolled in a Master's degree in Engineering in Computer Science & Cybersecurity at CPE Lyon.